Paarl Boys' High School: Headmasters

-D Swart 2007 -

-Early history

-The first building to house the school was a granary on Zeederbergplein, the owner of which was D Beyers.
-The first years of the school were unstable ones, with the school increasing in size every year, and larger facilities were required frequently.
-The grounds on which the school stands today were originally formed part of the farm Berlyn owned by PJ Malherbe.
-A certain Mr Moll purchased the farm and donated the land to the school.

-In 1901 PJ du Pré Le Roux became headmaster.
-Du Pré Le Roux was the first headmaster to establish the school and remained at the reins for over two decades.
-Le Roux also saw the construction of the boarding hostels of Monte Bello (1901), Bellevue (1904), Villieria (1907), Berlyn (1908) and Imhoff (1923).
-The hostels of Berlyn and Villieria were dismantled and were replaced by another hostel, namely Werda.

 Sport

 Each year the school takes part in one of the biggest interschool events in South Africa against its arch-rival, Paarl Gimnasium High School.
 The main event (the u/19A rugby match) attracts over 20 000 spectators to the Faure Street Stadium.
 The school has produced many Springboks, from Boy Louw, Mannetjies Roux and "Prince of Wings" Carel du Plessis, to more recent players like Corné Krige (former Springbok Captain), Gurthro Steenkamp, Frans Malherbe, Thomas du Toit, Salmaan Moerat and Evan Roos.

-Other sports that are also included in the interschool events are: field hockey, cricket, swimming, tennis, chess, golf, Golfing professional, David Frost, also matriculated at Paarl Boys' High.
-Paarl Boys' High School is currently ranked as one of the top rugby schools in South Africa.

-Students of the 2 schools have traditional nicknames; the Boishaaiers are known as 'galpille' and the Gimmies as 'bloedworse'.

 Notable old boys

 List of the old boys that were matriculated in Paarl Boys High School.